adkinn/eric-urbanRepo0814155504/eric-urbanDocset0814155504/bulk-api/location-ad-extension.md

 **Delete:** Read-only

 ### <a name="mapicon"></a>Map Icon
-The identifier of an icon used to mark the business’ location on Bing Maps.
+The identifier of an icon used to mark the business? location on Bing Maps.
 You can specify the identifier of a predefined icon or a custom icon that you added by calling the [AddMedia](~/campaign-api/addmedia-service-operation.md) Campaign Management service operation.
 The size of a custom icon can be up to 26x26.
 For a list of predefined icons, see [LocationAdExtension Remarks](~/campaign-api/locationadextension-data-object.md#remarks).

 **Add:** Optional.
 If you do not specify a map icon when you add the location ad extension, the icon will default to the predefined Generic predefined icon identifier (Production=18000000000115318; Sandbox=97000000000006420).
 **Update:** [!INCLUDE[update_optional_setting_unchanged](../bulk-api/includes/update-optional-setting-unchanged.md)]